JavaMail Bridge Extension Swiftlet

 Configure an Outbound Bridge to Send Queue Messages as Email

-Use this scenario to send JMS messages from a queue as emails via an SMTP server.
-This is suitable for alerting, notifications, or integrating messaging with email-based systems.
+Use this scenario to consume messages from a SwiftMQ queue and send them as emails via SMTP.
+This is commonly used for alerting or notification systems.

-- Define an outbound bridge under the outbound-bridges entity list.
+- Define an outbound bridge under the xt$javamail swiftlet.

-- Set the SMTP server parameters (smtp-host, authentication, username/password, etc.).
+- Set the SMTP server properties (smtp-host, smtp-authentication-enabled, smtp-username, smtp-password, etc.).

 <swiftlet name="xt$javamail">